The Children's Place, Inc. (PLCE) CEO Jane Elfers on Q1 2020 Results - Earnings Call Transcript

 Jim Chartier

 Good morning.
 Thanks for taking my question.
 Just was wondering if you could – it was a little bit of color on what the profitability of your business is going to look like in 2Q?
-Are there higher fulfillment costs and other costs more and more channels that are going to weigh on margins in second quarter, despite the double-digit comps?
+Are there higher fulfillment costs and other costs, more and more channels that are going to weigh on margins in the second quarter despite the double digit comps?
 And then, could you just talk about the profitability of e-commerce in a more normal environment versus store fleet, and the stores that you are planning to close?
 Thanks.

 Mike Scarpa

-Jim, this is – even though we are not providing guidance due to all the uncertainty, I can provide some color, comments regarding Q2 margins, versus what we are seeing from consensus and facts at perspective.
+Jim, this is – even though we are not providing guidance due to all the uncertainty, I can provide some color, comments regarding Q2 margins versus what we are seeing from consensus and facts at perspective.
 We think that the margins may be a little optimistic that we are seeing, given our projected penetration of e-commerce in the quarter.
-Remember that Jane pointed out, that our stores will not be completely open until 1st of July, so heavy commerce penetration.
-We are also seeing some inefficiencies and fulfillment costs associated with the large number of ship from store orders that we are fulfilling.
-And also, we are running into some inefficiencies in our DC and in radio, due to the social distancing and safety protocols that we put in place.
-So those two things weigh on margins, and then has Jane indicated, with the promotional environment in the second quarter also weigh on margins.
+Remember that Jane pointed out, that our stores will not be completely open until 1st of July, so heavy e-commerce penetration.
+We are also seeing some inefficiencies and fulfillment costs associated with the large number of ship-from-store orders that we are fulfilling.
+And also, we are running into some inefficiencies in our DC and in [indiscernible], due to the social distancing and safety protocols that we put in place.
+So, those two things weigh on margins, and then as Jane indicated, with the promotional environment, the second quarter also weighs on margins.
 We think that Q1 is – would be the most difficult quarter from a margin perspective, but we do expect sequential improvement as the year goes on.

 Operator